jaimelias/purge-cloudflare/README.md

 ## Usage

-After initial setup there are no addininal actions you'll need to do.
+After initial setup there are no additional actions you'll need to do.

 ## Developers